-Requisites: Restricted to College of Communication, Media, Design and

-Information (CMDI) undergraduate students only.

-Additional Information: GT Pathways: GT-CO2 - Communication

-Arts Sci Gen Ed: Written Communication-Lower

-WRTG 1250 (3) Advanced First-Year Writing and Rhetoric

-Advanced version of WRTG 1150 intended for more experienced writers, this course meets the same goals and fulflls the same requirements as WRTG 1150 but at a more challenging level.
+Requisites: Restricted to College of Communication, Media, Design and Information (CMDI) undergraduate students only.
+Additional Information: GT Pathways: GT-CO2 - Communication Arts Sci Gen Ed: Written Communication-Lower WRTG 1250 (3) Advanced First-Year Writing and Rhetoric Advanced version of WRTG 1150 intended for more experienced writers, this course meets the same goals and fulfIls the same requirements as WRTG 1150 but at a more challenging level.
 Focuses on rhetorical analysis, argument, inquiry, and information literacy.
 Taught as a writing workshop, the course emphasizes practicing writing strategies for all phases of the writing process.
 For placement criteria, see the arts and sciences advising office.

-Additional Information: GT Pathways: GT-C02 - Communication

-Arts Sci Core Curr.
-Written Communication Arts Sci Gen Ed: Written Communication-Lower MAPS Course: English

-WRTG 1840 (1-3) Independent Study in Writing
+Repeatable: Repeatable for up to 6.00 total credit hours.
+Additional Information: GT Pathways: GT-CO2 - Communication Arts Sci Core Curr: Written Communication Arts Sci Gen Ed: Written Communication-Lower MAPS Course: English WRTG 1840 (1-3) Independent Study in Writing Repeatable: Repeatable for up to 8.00 total credit hours.

-WRTG 2000 (3) Information and Society

-In an information economy, few skill sets are as fundamental to our civic, economic, and environmental well-being as information literacy.
+WRTG 2000 (3) Information and Society In an information economy, few skill sets are as fundamental to our civic, economic, and environmental well-being as information literacy.
 This writing course will train students to produce, categorize, and analyze information in academic and real-world contexts.
 In addition to information literary, we will examine the writing thresholds and habits of mind conducive to the effective uses of information.
 Through extensive use of digital technologies, students will equally cultivate the skills of digital literacy.
 Recommended: Prerequisite WRTG 1150 or equivalent.